 Look at the cover of your test booklet.
-Be sure it says "Grade 4 Elementary-Level Science Test, Written Test, June 1, 2015."
-If you do not have the correct booklet, raise your hand.
+Be sure it says "Grade 8 Intermediate-Level Science Test, Written Test, June 1, 2015."
+Check that your booklet is complete and that no pages are stuck together.
+If you do not have the correct book or a complete book, raise your hand.